Kim Yale: Biography

-Yale was born in Evanston, Illinois, to the Reverend Richard A. Yale and Theresa Yale.
-Her father was a Navy chaplain which meant that for many years she and her family moved to various locations in the United States and elsewhere before resettling in Evanston during her teen years.
+Yale was born in Evanston, Illinois, to the Reverend Richard A. Yale, son of Charles Oliver Yale, and Theresa Yale.
+Her grandfather Charles was a construction business owner, building churches, post offices, and bridges, a Freemason of Philadelphia, and a member of the Episcopal Church of St. Luke.
+Her father was a Navy chaplain and Lieutenant Commander, which meant that for many years she and her family moved to various locations in the United States and elsewhere before resettling in Evanston during her teen years.
 She earned a B.A. in English from Knox College.

 Yale's first published comics work appeared in 1987 in the New America limited series, a spin-off of Timothy Truman's Scout series published by Eclipse Comics.
 She married fellow comics creator, and frequent collaborator, John Ostrander the same year.
 Yale and Ostrander developed the character of Barbara Gordon into Oracle, and wrote her origin in the short story "Oracle: Year One" published in The Batman Chronicles #5 (Summer 1996).
+Her husband, John Ostrander, also worked on various comics such as Star Wars, Batman, Suicide Squad, Wonder Woman, Punisher, and X-Men.

 The two co-wrote Manhunter, a series which DC launched in the wake of the Millennium crossover.
 Their collaboration on Suicide Squad included the "Janus Directive" storyline in issues #27–30 and the creation of the character Dybbuk in issue #45 (Sept.
 1990).
 Yale served as an editor for DC from 1991–1993 and oversaw licensed titles such as Advanced Dungeons and Dragons, Dragonlance, Forgotten Realms, Star Trek, and Star Trek: The Next Generation.

 Friends of Lulu

-Yale was heavily involved with the Friends of Lulu, an organization promoting women in comics that operated from 1994–2011.
-Yale served as a member of the board and Vice-President of the New York chapter.
+Yale was heavily involved with the Friends of Lulu, an organization promoting women in comics that operated from 1994 to 2011.
+Yale served as a member of the board and Vice President of the New York chapter.
 The Kimberly Yale Award for Best New Talent, an award given by the Friends of Lulu organization, was named in her honor.